nicolasdao/webfunc/README.md

 The manual solution is to:
 1. Update the `start` script in the _package.json_ specific to your environment if you deploy to Zeit Now (e.g. production: `"start": "NODE_ENV=production node index.js"`, staging: `"start": "NODE_ENV=staging node index.js"`, localhost: `"start": "node-dev index.js"`).
 2. If you're deploying to [Google Cloud Functions](https://cloud.google.com/functions/), you might need to configure the `gcp` property in the _now.json_.
-3. If you're using the [Webfunc](https://github.com/nicolasdao/webfunc) serverless web framework, then you also need to set up the `env.active` property to the target environment in the _now.json_.
+3. If you're using the [Webfunc](https://github.com/nicolasdao/webfunc) serverless web framework, then you also need to set up the `environment.active` property to the target environment in the _now.json_.
 4. Run the right command (e.g. `now` if deploying to [Zeit Now](https://zeit.co/now), and `now gcp` if deploying to [Google Cloud Functions](https://cloud.google.com/functions/)).
 5. Potentially _alias_ your deployment if your're deploying to [Zeit Now](https://zeit.co/now):
 > - Update the `alias` property of the _now.json_ file to the alias name specific to your environment.